 Ameenah Gurib-Fakim has been, prior to joining the State House, the Managing Director of the Centre International de Développement Pharmaceutique (CIDP) Research and Innovation as well as Professor of Organic Chemistry with an endowed chair at the University of Mauritius.
 Since 2001, she has served successively as Dean of the Faculty of Science and Pro Vice Chancellor (2004- 2010).
 She has also worked at the Mauritius Research Council as Manager for Research (1995-1997).

 As a Founding Member of the Pan African Association of African Medicinal Plants, she co-authored the first ever African Herbal Pharmacopoeia.
-She has authored and/or co-edited 28 books and several book chapters and scientific articles in the field of biodiversity conservation and sustainable development.
-She has lectured extensively across the world and is a Member of the Editorial Boards of major journals, has served on Technical Committees in various capacities.
+She has authored and co-edited 28 books, several book chapters and scientific articles in the field of biodiversity conservation and sustainable development.
+She has lectured extensively across the world; is a Member of the Editorial Boards of major journals, has served on Technical and national committees in various capacities.
 Elevated to the Order of the Commander of the Star and Key by the Government of Mauritius in 2008, she has been admitted to the Order of the Chevalier dans L’Ordre des Palmes Academiques by the Government of France in 2010 and is the recipient of 4 DSc (s).

 Elected Fellow of several academies and societies, Ms Gurib-Fakim received several international prizes including the 2007 l’Oreal-UNESCO Prize for Women in Science, the African Union Commission Award for Women in Science, 2009.